Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 New Zealand pharmacy graduates

-New Zealand pharmacy applicants must have all of the following.
+New Zealand and Australian pharmacy graduates must have all of the following:

 • Completion of the intern training programme run by the Pharmaceutical Society of New Zealand